SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

 (5) Monitoring information

-Monitoring charts and information related to Server Load Balancer instances, including tunnel ingress bandwidth, tunnel out/out packet volume, and tunnel health status, can view monitoring data for 1 hour, 6 hours, 12 hours, 1 day, and custom times.
+Monitoring charts and information related to Load Balancing instances, including tunnel ingress bandwidth, tunnel out/out packet volume, and tunnel health status, can view monitoring data for 1 hour, 6 hours, 12 hours, 1 day, and custom times.

 You can also view the connection status of the tunnel directly through the monitoring chart of tunnel health, if the data in the chart is all 1 for connected, and 0 for the country that is connected or failed.